Diffeomorphism groups of non-compact manifolds endowed with the Whitney C^infty-topology: Introduction

 \section{Introduction}

-This paper is a continuation of the study of topological types of diffeomorphism groups of non-compact smooth manifolds endowed with the Whitney $C^\infty$-topology.
+In this paper we continue the study of the topological structure of diffeomorphism groups of non-compact smooth manifolds endowed with the Whitney $C^\infty$-topology, started in \cite{BMSY1}.
 Suppose $M$ is a $\sigma$-compact smooth $n$-manifold without boundary.
-Let $\DD(M)$ denote the group of diffeomorphisms of $M$ endowed with the Whitney $C^\infty$-topology ($=$ the very-strong $C^\infty$-topology in \cite{Illman}) and $\DD_0(M)$ the identity connected component of $\DD(M)$.
+Let $\DD(M)$ denote the group of diffeomorphisms of $M$ endowed with the Whitney $C^\infty$-topology (called the very-strong $C^\infty$-topology in \cite{Illman}) and $\DD_0(M)$ be the identity connected component of $\DD(M)$.
 The group $\DD(M)$ includes the normal subgroup $\DD_c(M)$ consisting of diffeomorphisms with compact support.